DocumentWDP-7

 4.4 Seed Rationale#

-Using a different seed for namespace hashes prevents collisions between namespace hashes and error code hashes:
+Using a distinct seed for namespace hashes prevents collisions between namespace hashes and error code hashes:

-This eliminates any possibility of a namespace hash colliding with an error code hash.
+This design eliminates any possibility of a namespace hash colliding with an error code hash.

 4.5 Collision Probability#